JuliaRobotics/Caesar.jl/docs/src/index.md

 [Caesar.jl](http://www.github.com/JuliaRobotics/Caesar.jl) is the umbrella repo that depends on RoME.jl and others to support that 'passes through' the same functionality while introducing more.
 For example, interaction with database server systems, [LCMCore.jl](http://www.github.com/JuliaRobotics/LCMCore.jl), (future ROS support), and more.

 ### Caesar Core Packages
-Critically, this package can operate in the conventional SLAM manner, using local dictionaries, or centralize around the `FactorGraph` through a graph database using [CloudGraphs.jl](https://github.com/GearsAD/CloudGraphs.jl.git), as [discussed here](http://people.csail.mit.edu/spillai/projects/cloud-graphs/2017-icra-cloudgraphs.pdf)[2].
+Critically, this package can operate in the conventional SLAM manner, using local dictionaries, or centralize around the `FactorGraph` through a graph database using [CloudGraphs.jl](https://github.com/GearsAD/CloudGraphs.jl.git), as [discussed here](http://people.csail.mit.edu/spillai/projects/cloud-graphs/2017-icra-cloudgraphs.pdf) [2].
 A variety of plotting, 3D visualization, serialization, LCM middleware, and analysis tools come standard.
-Please see internal packages, Robot Motion Estimate [RoME.jl][rome-url] and back-end solver [IncrementalInference.jl][iif-url].
+Please see internal packages, Robot Motion Estimate [RoME.jl](http://www.github.com/JuliaRobotics/RoME.jl) and back-end solver [IncrementalInference.jl](http://www.github.com/JuliaRobotics/IncrementalInference.jl).

 Details about the accompanying packages:
-* [IncrementalInference.jl](http://www.github.com/JuliaRobotics/IncrementalInference.jl) supplies the algebraic logic for factor graph inference with Bayes tree and depends on several packages itself. * [RoME.jl](http://www.github.com/JuliaRobotics/RoME.jl) introduces nodes and factors that are useful to robotic navigation. * [RoMEPlotting.jl](http://www.github.com/JuliaRobotics/RoMEPlotting.jl) are a set of scripts that provide MATLAB style plotting of factor graph beliefs, mostly supporting 2D visualization with some support for projections of 3D.
+* [IncrementalInference.jl](http://www.github.com/JuliaRobotics/IncrementalInference.jl) supplies the algebraic logic for factor graph inference with Bayes tree and depends on several packages itself.
+* [RoME.jl](http://www.github.com/JuliaRobotics/RoME.jl) introduces nodes and factors that are useful to robotic navigation.
+* [RoMEPlotting.jl](http://www.github.com/JuliaRobotics/RoMEPlotting.jl) are a set of scripts that provide MATLAB style plotting of factor graph beliefs, mostly supporting 2D visualization with some support for projections of 3D.

 ## Caesar Extensions